stephanemagnan/Home-RaspberryPi-Network/README.md

 REFS:
 -

-Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: "NASa": shared/NASa public/ Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]: "NASb": shared/NASb private/
+Set up a new shared folder [see CONFIGURE SSD IN OPENMEDIAVAULT]:
+- "NASa": shared/NASa public/
+- "NASb": shared/NASb private/